 The default report is a summary report consisting of a single line of data for each error entry.
-Error log entries are displayed with the most recent entries first.
+Error log entries display the most recent entries first.

 The system error report may be viewed by using either SMIT or the errpt command.
-To use the SMIT fast path, enter:
+To use the SMIT fast path, type: